• Skip to main content

 Breakfast

-Stop and enjoy breakfast at a favorite local spot, Cathedral Café, or fuel up and kick start your day at the Raw & Juicy Juice Bar above the Café.
+Stop and enjoy breakfast at a favorite local spot, Wood Iron Eatery, or fuel up at Range Finder Coffee.

 Hike

 One of the most popular activities in the gorge is hiking.
 Quiet spring mornings are the perfect time to explore in the gorge and take in all the bountiful blooms.
-Take the path less traveled with a custom guided hike by booking a tour with Wild Wonderful Outdoor Adventures.
-A private hiking guide can design a hike tailored specifically for your preferences and hiking experience level.
-Along the way, you will have the opportunity to learn about the history and the variety of flora and fauna that can be found here.
+Take the path less traveled with a custom guided hike by booking a tour with Rock Root River Tours or join a New River Gorge Eco tour.
+Along the way, you will have the opportunity to learn about history and the variety of flora and fauna that can be found here.

-If you are looking for self guided hiking here our some of our spring time favorites.
+If you are looking for self-guided hiking here are some of our springtime favorites.

 Moderate-Long Point Trail 1.6 miles

-This trail will take you to a rock outcrop where you can take in panoramic views of the gorge and New River Gorge Bridge.
+Spring is the perfect time to see the gorge come to life.
+This trail will take you to a rock outcrop where you can take in panoramic views of the gorge and New River Gorge Bridge. (keep in mind, this is an out and back trail)

 Lunch